AitchGrasso/AitchGrasso/README.md

 <br>

-- 😄 Pronouns: they/them

-- 🌱 I’m currently working on projects focused on Object Oriented Programming
+- 🌱 I’m currently: working on multiple group projects focused on Object Oriented Programming

-- 📫 How to reach me **Aitch.Grasso@gmail.com**

-- ⚡ Fun H facts: They play the French Horn and was once offered a cigarette by Keanu Reeves.
+- ⚡ Fun H facts: I play the French Horn and was once offered a cigarette by Keanu Reeves.

+- 📫 How to reach me: **Aitch.Grasso@gmail.com**

 <br>